-We love coconut oil and give it daily on a teaspoon to Ruff (just 1/4 tsp daily and he weighs 15kgs).
+We love coconut oil and its benefits.
 Coconut oil contains lauric acid, stearic acid (also found in dark chocolate that only we can enjoy, not our pets!), capric, and caprylic acid.

 Unlike palmitic acid and myristic acid (the saturated fat culprits found in meat, butter and cream) these acids behave differently in the body, and research shows that they don’t increase the risk of heart disease.
 In fact, the medium-chain fatty acids in coconut oil have been proven to benefit overall health.